bassem-1/European-Gas-Imports/README.md

 The model's performance is evaluated using:
 - Mean Squared Error (MSE)
 - R-squared (R²)
-These metrics provide insights into the accuracy of the predictions.

 ## Conclusion and Insights
 Concluding Insights